Where does Judaism say tattoos are prohibited?

 No. Both are technically prohibited according to Jewish law.
 However, according to Jewish tradition, all of the mitzvot are considered equally important.
 We are commanded to act in certain ways, eat certain foods, wear certain clothes...
 There is no hierarchy of mitzvot.
 In the Reform Movement, we view mitzvot as guidelines for living and encourage people to engage with the text and tradition to determine how best to practice Judaism for themselves.
 For some this means keeping kosher, for others being conscious of where and how their food is sourced.
 For some the prohibition against tattooing is less important than the prohibition against withholding wages.
 There are many mitzvot in our tradition (613, actually) and Reform Judaism teaches us to work to make Judaism (as a whole) enriching, fulfilling, and meaningful in our lives.
 Sometimes this means choosing not to follow a particular mitzvah but, perhaps, focus more on another one.

 I wrote my rabbinic thesis on this very topic.
-To read more from my research, click the button below.
+To read more from my year-long research project, click the button below.